parsasabetz/audiopro_essentia/README.md

 ## Installation

-Ensure you have Python 3.12.6 installed.
+Ensure you have Python 3.12 or later installed.
 Install dependencies using pip:

 ```bash
 pip install -r requirements.txt